Assistant Professor in Neurology

 RHD Stroke Self-Renewal Victories

-• Reconnected with family and friends through improved communication skills
+- Reconnected with family and friends by improving communication

-• Increased confidence in social settings and public speaking
+- Felt more confident in social settings and even with public speaking

 Contact